-In this issue...

-On June 30, 2008, the SEC filed a complaint against Microtune, its CEO and CFO alleging that the Defendants engaged in, and aided and abetted, fraudulent behavior pursuant to an options backdating scheme by which "from 2000 to 2003, the Defendant improperly backdated stock options that the company granted to newly hired and existing employees and executives."
-Specifically, the SEC alleged that Microtune did not properly expense the stock options and Bartek retrospectively selected the option grant dates by reviewing preceding two-week periods to locate the point at which Microtune's stock price was at its lowest.
-Bartek and Richardson contended that the alleged backdating scheme was never hidden, was the result of vague accounting rules and was approved by outside counsel and accountants.

-■ United States v.
-Esquenazi: Foreign Corrupt Practices Act (FCPA)......7

-The Foreign Corrupt Practices Act (FCPA) was adopted in 1977 in an effort to prohibit the bribing of foreign officials for the purpose of retaining or obtaining business.
+SEC v.
+Apuzzo On August 8, 2012, the U.S. Circuit Court for the Second Circuit issued SEC v.
+Apuzzo, an important decision clarifying the pleading threshold for aiding and abetting liability and potentially easing the burden on the SEC to bring aiding-and-abetting claims against individuals who substantially assist in securities fraud.
+The SEC is likely to rely on this case as the applicable standard when faced with motions to dismiss an aiding-and-abetting claim based on failure to sufficiently allege proximate cause SEC v.
+Bartek: Fifth Circuit Court of Appeals Rejects Discovery Rule in Options Backdating Case On June 30, 2008, the SEC filed a complaint against Microtune, its CEO and CFO alleging that the Defendants engaged in, and aided and abetted, fraudulent behavior pursuant to an options backdating scheme by which "from 2000 to 2003, the Defendant improperly backdated stock options that the company granted to newly hired and existing employees and executives."
+Specifically the SEC alleged that Microtune did not properly expense the stock options and Bartek retrospectively selected the option grant dates by reviewing preceding two-week periods to locate the point at which Microtune's stock price was at its lowest.
+Bartel and Richardson contended that the alleged backdating scheme was never hidden, was the result of vague accounting rules and was approved by outside counsel and accountants.
+SEC Announces First Award in Dodd-Frank Whistleblower Program On August 21, 2012, the Securities and Exchange Commission announced the first payout from its whistleblower program that was instituted last year under the Dodd-Frank Act.
+The SEC awarded the whistleblower approximately \$50,000 for providing documents and other significant information that allowed the SEC's investigation to move quickly and prevent the fraud from ensnaring additional victims.
+United States v.
+Esquenazi: Foreign Corrupt Practices Act (FCPA) The Foreign Corrupt Practices Act (FCPA) was adopted in 1977 in an effort to prohibit the bribing of foreign officials for the purpose of retaining or obtaining business.
 It also requires that public companies file proper financial statements and maintain a system of internal controls.
 The Esquenazi case serves as a reminder of the increasingly serious penalties for individuals found to have violated the FCPA.

-The SEC recently entered into a Deferred Prosecution Agreement (DPA) with the Amish Helping Fund, an Ohio non-profit, religious-based corporation that sold securities to fund mortgage and construction loans for Amish families.
+SEC Enters into Deferred Prosecution Agreement with Amish Helping Fund The SEC recently entered into a Deferred Prosecution Agreement (DPA) with the Amish Helping Fund, an Ohio non-profit religious-based corporation that sold securities to fund mortgage and construction loans for Amish families.
 The SEC's investigation into the AHF started in June 2010, and the SEC's DPA with the AHF was only its second DPA since the Enforcement Division announced its Cooperative Initiative in January 2010.
 The DPA highlights the benefits of cooperating with the SEC during investigations and, moreover, the underlying alleged securities violations at issue with the AHF underscore the need for companies to regularly review and update their offering memoranda in order to avoid misleading their investors and coming under the scrutiny of the SEC.